-Helping students design their undergraduate experience.
+Helping students navigate their undergraduate experience

-Staff and faculty who support students may use major maps to guide their advising conversations and help students develop plans of action to achieve their Berkeley goals.
+Staff and faculty who support students can use major maps to guide their advising conversations and help students develop plans of action to achieve their Berkeley goals.
 High school, community college, and UC Berkeley counselors and admissions staff will also have access to major maps to help advise prospective Berkeley students.
 Parents, guardians, families, and others who provide support to prospective and current students will also benefit from major maps.

 About the Project

-Major Maps Project Team
+Major Maps 2.0